kdutta9/StephenASounds/README.md

 # StephenASounds
-This README is currently under construction.
-Will be done by September!!!

 This is an Android app, built with the Android Studio IDE, that projects a Stephen A. Smith "sound" whenever the icon (his face) is clicked and host a palette of many of his great exclamations.
 Featuring 35 sounds.

 ## Getting Started